deutsche-nationalbibliothek/webarchive-charts/README.md

 ## Structure

-The structure of the repository should in some way represent the structure of the setup.
+The structure of the repository should in a way represent the structure of the setup.
-For now it would start as a mono repository with the overall setup with services and might be split up in smaller repositories resp. charts using [chart dependencies](https://helm.sh/docs/topics/charts/#chart-dependencies).
+For now, it would start as a mono repository with the overall setup with services and might be split up in smaller repositories resp. charts using [chart dependencies](https://helm.sh/docs/topics/charts/#chart-dependencies).

 ## Start with Minikube